Ligonier Historic District (Ligonier, Indiana): History

-The Jewish community successes saw later generations move to larger cities, like Chicago, South Bend, Fort Wayne, and Toledo.
+The Jewish community's successes saw later generations move to larger cities, like Chicago, South Bend, Fort Wayne, and Toledo.
 By 1904, the community was so small that the temple was supported by a rabbi who traveled there weekly from South Bend.
-By 1920, the number of Jewish families in Ligonier had dwindled to twenty-four.
-The Jewish Social Club closed in 1915; the B'nai B'rith Lodge (1878), closed in (1936).
+By 1920, the number of Jewish families in Ligonier had dwindled to 24.
+The Jewish Social Club closed in 1915; the B'nai B'rith Lodge (1878) closed in (1936).
 After 1932, services were held in the temple only on High Holy Days.